-2. Update BIOS from File Update the BIOS without Using the Internet Update Function:
+2. Update the BIOS without Using the Internet Update Function:

 Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
 Follow the on-screen instructions to complete.